dortania/OpenCore-Install-Guide/post-install/drm.md

 ## Fixing iGPU performance

-So how do we fix iGPU performance on a hackintosh?
+So how do we fix iGPU performance?
 Well by loading Apple's GuC (Graphics Micro Code).
 The main thing to note is that firmware loading is restricted to:
   * Skylake and newer CPU with a [supported iGPU](https://gpu.dortania.ml/modern-gpus/intel-gpu)
   * **And** a recent chipset, 300-series or newer: Z390, B360, H370, H310, etc. (***not*** Z370, as it is actually 200-series)
   * Do note that even with recent chipsets, firmware loading is not guaranteed to work.
 If you experience a kernel panic or lots of graphics errors after trying this, it is probably because firmware loading is not supported on your setup.